-Also known as the mini macaw or red-shouldered macaw, Hahn’s macaws (Diopsittaca Nobilis) are a popular avian pet.
-Their lime-green plumage and red shoulder coloration make them one of the most distinctive breeds.
+Also known as the mini macaw or red-shouldered macaw, Hahn’s macaws (Diopsittaca Nobilis) make good pets.
+Their lime-green plumage and red shoulder coloration make them one of the most distinctive parrot breeds.

-When properly trained, Hahn’s macaws make loving, affectionate pets.
-They’re sweet-natured and gentle.
-If they’re handled from a young age, they can bond with the entire family, not just one person.
-However, they can be nippy when first weaned.
-They’re also loud and scream whenever they feel scared or afraid.
+When properly trained, Hahn’s macaws make affectionate pets that can bond with the entire family, not just one person.
+They can be nippy when first weaned and scream when they feel scared or afraid.
 Hahn’s macaws can live for 35-50 years in captivity.

 According to the American Federation of Aviculture, Hahn’s macaws are the smallest species of all true macaws.
 As adults, they reach 12-14 inches and weigh 140-165 grams, costing -$800-$2,000.

 There are various Hahn’s macaw pros and cons to consider.

 - Nippy: More likely to bite when young.

 - Self-mutilate: Pluck out their feathers when bored.

 There are many benefits to owning a Hahn’s macaw, including: